Skip to main content

 Backup Frequency

-• Normal periods: Daily backups minimum
+• Normal periods: Daily at minimum

 • Full backups: Weekly